carpentries/github-skills/episodes/reviewing_pull_requests.md

 ::::::::::::::::::::::::::::::::::::: objectives

-After following this section, participants will be ready to practice the following skills:
+After following this section, participants will be able to:

-- create comments on particular lines and ranges of lines in the changes proposed by a pull request
+- Create comments on particular lines and ranges of lines in the changes proposed by a pull request.
-- suggest specific changes to a pull request
+- Suggest specific changes to a pull request.
-- select the "approve", "comment", or "request changes" outcomes of a pull request review
+- Select the "approve", "comment", or "request changes" outcomes of a pull request review.

 ::::::::::::::::::::::::::::::::::::::::::::::::